PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PSModulePath.md

 `$PSHOME` modules path if any of those paths are not already there.

 `Windows` modules path will already be there along with any additional paths added by the user or applications.
+If the `Windows` modules path is not in `$env:PSModulePath`, then it will not be added as the user removed it.

 ### Starting Windows PowerShell from PowerShell 7 Implementation